Grassroots Asian Americans Mobilize to Boost Turnout for Election

 The youngest of the 22 Chinese Americans bused to Philadelphia for canvassing was only ten years old.
 Photo Credit: Chao Wu

 They represented merely a fraction of the burgeoning wave of Asian Americans who recently traveled to Pennsylvania to canvass for Harris.
-According to Paul Zhu, chair of battleground states for “Chinese Americans For Harris” living in Washington’s suburban area, the group organized similar door-to-door canvassing initiatives each Saturday in October and on the first Saturday in November, the last weekend before Election Day.
+According to Paul Zhu, Co-Chair of “Chinese Americans For Harris” and head of battleground state canvassing efforts, the group organized similar door-to-door canvassing initiatives each Saturday in October and on the first Saturday in November, the last weekend before Election Day.

 While not every weekend included free shuttle buses, Asian American Democrats within a three-hour drive of Philadelphia, from areas like the Washington metropolitan area and New York City, were encouraged to make the trip.
 Additionally, Chinese American volunteers in Philadelphia’s Chinatown offered rest stops and refreshments to support canvassers in their campaign efforts.